MrNeRF/gaussian-splatting-cuda/README.md

 ## Build and Execution instructions
 ### Software Prerequisites
 1. Linux (tested with Ubuntu 22.04), windows probably won't work.
-2. CMake 3.22 or higher.
+2. CMake 3.24 or higher.
-3. CUDA 12.2 or higher (might work with less, has to be manually set and tested).
+3. CUDA 11.7 or higher (might work with less, has to be manually set and tested).
 4. Python with development headers.
 5. libtorch: You can find the setup instructions in the libtorch section of this README.
 6. Other dependencies will be handled by the CMake script.

 ### Hardware Prerequisites
-1. NVIDIA GPU with CUDA support (tested with RTX 4090 and RTX A5000)
+1. NVIDIA GPU with CUDA support (tested with RTX 4090, RTX A5000 and A100).
+So far, the lowest compute capability tested was 8.0.

 Not sure if it works with something smaller like RT 3080 Ti or similar hardware.
+If you do successfully run on such hardware please post a message in the Discussions section of the repo.

 ### Build
 ```bash